RihanNasar/gwen-finetuning/README.md

 ### Knowledge base structure

-After filtering, we merged everything into a single knowledge base where each row represents one person's involvement in one movie.
+After filtering, everything was merged into a single knowledge base where each row represents one person's involvement in one movie.
 For example, if Tom Hanks acted in Forrest Gump, that's one row.
 If Robert Zemeckis directed it, that's another row.

 Columns in the knowledge base:
 - tconst: IMDb movie ID